 How to report this depends on whether the ‘Recipient (Payee)’ is the same for the portion of the fee charged before the QEI is made and the other portion charged from the QEI.
 If the ‘Recipient (Payee)’ is the same entity, the Applicant should report this as a single item and provide the total, in the aggregate, that will be charged in the ‘Amount in Percent’ field.

+If, however, there is more than one ‘Recipient (Payee)’, the Applicant should report the fee as separate items.
+The Applicant should select the appropriate ‘Recipient (Payee)’ for each item and report the total for each item separately in the ‘Amount in Percent’ field.

 For example: